2017 Kolkata Knight Riders season

 Kolkata Knight Riders (KKR) are a franchise cricket team based in Kolkata, India, which plays in the Indian Premier League (IPL).
-They are one of the eight teams that competed in the 2017 Indian Premier League.
+They are one of the eight teams that competed in the 2017 IPL edition.
 They were captained by Gautam Gambhir, while former Knight Riders all-rounder Jacques Kallis was in his third season as the team's head coach.